Our team of doctors at First Response Healthcare have prepared the following general health tips for Ramadan

 - Avoid using too much oil when cooking.
 Replace cream soups with grain or vegetable soups.

-- Use grilling or boiling cooking methods to prepare meals rather than frying.
+- Use grilling or boiling cooking methods to prepare meals rather than frying for weight loss during Ramadan.

 - Eat lean red meat or skinless grilled chicken and more grilled fish.

-- Substitute sweets with fresh fruits within the allowed limits.
+- Diet plan for weight loss in Ramadan, Substitute sweets with fresh fruits within the allowed limits.
 Eating two servings of fruits per day is sufficient with three dates being the equivalent of one serving, delivering about 60 to 70 calories.

-- Use low fat or skimmed dairy products when preparing dishes and pastries during Ramadan and eat fat-free yoghurt.
+- Use low-fat or skimmed dairy products when preparing dishes and pastries during Ramadan and eat fat-free yogurt for weight loss.

 - Observe moderation when eating raw and unsalted nuts.